axodotdev/oranda/docs/src/configuration/artifacts.md

 it will recognize `mytool-aarch64-apple-darwin.tar.gz`.
 If you would like to completely disable this, set `components.artifacts` to `false` (we may offer a more fine-grained setting for this in the future).

+## Enabling matching a release to a specific package

+If you have multiple packages being produced by a workspace and need to match a release to a specific package, you can do so by setting `components.artifacts.match_package_names` to `true`.
+Upon enabling, while working to determine the latest release oranda will check if the release tag contains the name of the project being generated.
+If no match is found that particular release will be skipped.

 ## Adding package manager installation instructions

 You can add custom installation instructions for package managers or package manager-esque methods using the